mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/get_users_userid_totp.md

 ## Response body

-Returns the [TOTP credential model](/api-reference/rest/models/totp-credential) of the credential if it exists.
+Returns the [user TOTP credential model](/api-reference/rest/models/user-totp-credential) of the credential if it exists.

 ## Error codes